AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/cs101/2019-08-13-os101-operating-system-scheduling-algorithms.md

 - Shortest job first (aka shortest job next)
 - Priority scheduling

 > **Analogy**: Let's use the classic family TV as an analogy for a CPU.
-Everyone wants to use it for something: streaming movies and shows, playing video games, or surfing channels.
-To keep things generic, let's say we have Mom, Dad, and Kid.
-With non-preemption, each person will use the TV until they're completely done and will then surrender it to someone else.
-For example, the kid might play video games for a set period of 1 hour.
-During that time, he may take a bathroom break or go get a drink of water (blocking operations).
-Neither of his parents are allowed to interrupt his play time, though.
-However, once he's done with that 1 hour, he won't get back on his console, and the TV will be available for someone else to use.
+Everyone wants to use it for something (usually streaming movies and shows or playing video games).
+With non-preemptive scheduling, each family member will use the TV for a set period of time and only give someone else a turn when they're finished.
+For example, if you plan to binge three 40-minute episodes of your favorite show on Netflix, then you'll watch all of them in succession, without giving anyone else a turn, until you're done.

 ### 2. Preemptive Scheduling Algorithms (P)